-Our practice nurses, all experienced in travel medicine, will assist with most aspects of the consultation – often advising in diarrhoea prevention and management, altitude sickness and malaria and Zika prevention.
+Our practice nurses, all experienced in travel medicine, will assist with most aspects of the consultation – often advising in diarrhoea prevention and management, altitude sickness, malaria and Zika prevention.

 Our consultations require more time than a standard consultation and 30 minutes is the usual allocation.
 Families (of more than three travellers) should book for a prolonged consultation of 45 minutes.

-When booking to see a travel doctor, always request a travel consultation so that written materials may be mailed to you, prior to your visit.
+When booking to see a travel doctor, always request a travel consultation so that written materials may be mailed to you, prior to your visit and providing time is available.
 These items are selected especially for you and your destination and should be checked, and questions answered, before visiting the doctor.

 Rabies is a serious life-threatening disease which results from the bite of an infected mammal.
 Although the risk of such bites may be small, the consequences can be deadly.